Become a Peer Mentor and support others who are living with Lyme disease and other tick-borne illnesses

 - Understand how overwhelming it is living with Lyme disease and/or other tick-borne illness

-- Have a positive outlook and are now living well with Lyme disease
+- Have a positive outlook on their own journey with Lyme disease

 - Knowledgeable and willing to share what they have learned

-If you have been affected by Lyme disease or other tick-borne illness and want to volunteer to support someone who is newly diagnosed, or has been living with chronic symptoms, or are a caregiver or family member.
+If you have been affected by Lyme disease or other tick-borne illness and are passionate about supporting others in the Lyme community that include patients, caregivers, and family members.
 Peer mentors are empathetic and can provide emotional support and understanding to someone who is living with Lyme disease and/or other tick-borne illness.

 - You’ve been diagnosed with Lyme disease and/or other tick-borne illnesses and are willing to share what you have learned and your experiences to help someone overcome their challenges